Dacrycarpus dacrydioides: In Māori culture

 In Māori mythology, kahikatea is a child of Tāne, the god of forests and birds, and Hine-wao-riki.
 It served as an important source of wood for the making of tools, of dye, and of food from its berries.
-To collect the latter, Māori had to climb sometimes more than 100 ft to reach them.
+Māori sometimes climbed more than 100 ft to collect the berries.

-The 19th century British ethnographers Richard Taylor, Eldson Best, and William Colenso all recorded the fruit of kahikatea being eaten, and that it was given its own name: koroī.
-Best described berries being collected in a basket and then hoisted down using a cord.
-J. H. Kerry-Nicholls and William Colenso both recorded a blue or black dye being obtained from the soot of burning kahikatea's resin or heart wood, called kāpara or māpara.
-This was described as then being used in tattooing.
-This resin was also used as chewing gum.
+The 19th-century British ethnographers William Colenso, Richard Taylor and Elsdon Best recorded the fruit of kahikatea (called koroī) being eaten.
+Best described climbers collecting berries in a basket, which they lowered on a cord, to be emptied, then hoisted and filled again.
+J. H. Kerry-Nicholls and Colenso both recorded a blue or black dye being obtained from the soot of burning kahikatea's resinous heartwood, called kāpara or māpara.
+The dye was then used in tattooing.
+The resin of kahikatea was used as chewing gum.

-The wood could be made into canoes, called waka, but Best recorded that because of the softness of the wood they were far inferior to those made from tōtara.
+Waka (canoes) could be made from kahikatea, but Best recorded that they were far inferior to those made from tōtara, because kahikatea sapwood was not durable.
 The heartwood was far stronger and R. H. Matthews described it as being used in tools and weapons such as spears.
 Medicinal applications were described by W. H. Goldie, who recorded the leaves being used to cure "internal complaints" as a decoction or in a steam bath.